Thinkwise/docs/docs/sf/process_flows.md

 ![](../assets/sf/image243.png)

-Figure 186: Screen shot of a component from the design screen in 'Process flows'
+*Screen shot of a component from the design screen in 'Process flows'*

 The process actions tab opens.

 ![](../assets/sf/image244.png)

-Figure 187: Overview of the process actions
+*Overview of the process actions*

 If there is not yet a process flow running in the end application and the user completes an action that is included in a process flow immediately after the start flag, then this process flow becomes activated.